lawrencecox1234/GridGame/README.md

 * Select "Empty views activity"
     * Don't select "empty activity" or "no activity"
     * In options menu:
+        * Ensure Name is "MyGame"
+		* Ensure Package name is "com.lawrence123.mygame"
+		* Choose a good save location
 		* Ensure language is Java
-        * Pick name, location and keep other options the same
+		* Keep other options the same

 * Sometimes the Agp and activity version is out of date:
     * Open the gradle/libs.versions.toml file